 Open Access Week 2020 with the Drexel Libraries

-On October 20, Emily Chenette, PLOS ONE’s Deputy Editor-in-Chief was a virtual speaker at Drexel Libraries’, How Open Access Supports ‘Good Science’.
+On October 20, Emily Chenette, PLOS ONE’s Editor-in-Chief was a virtual speaker at Drexel Libraries’, How Open Access Supports ‘Good Science’.
 In this session, Emily explored questions such as: what comes to mind when you think about good science?
 Is it reproducible?
 Impactful?
 Accessible?

 The discussion delved into what we mean when we talk about good science, and how Open Access supports the practice and publication of it.
 She also discussed the steps PLOS takes to ensure that published papers are open and accessible, reproducible, conducted ethically, and contribute to the base of academic knowledge.

 Throughout this year’s OA Week we saw a great number of people stand up and take part in a collection of online activities to share their thoughts in support of Open Access publishing.

 One of the great things about OA Week is hearing from the community with their thoughts and opinions on what matters to them most.
 A lot of those people took part in our daily polls:

 People also tweeted their support and promoted the many benefits of OA, from international collaboration to the advantages of Open Data.